Top 5 System Backup Tools for the Linux Desktop (Updated 2023)

-- Reports and alerts – Finally, you must able to see backup reports, current job status and get an alert when something goes wrong while making backups.
+- Reports and alerts – Finally, you must able to see backup reports, and current job status and get an alert when something goes wrong while making backups.

 Open source Enterprise ready Network Backup Tool

-When it comes to open source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solution for the Linux system.
-It also works on different cross platforms like Windows and Mac OS X.
+When it comes to open-source backup tools for Linux systems, Bacula is one of the most widely used and popular backup and recovery solutions for the Linux system.
+It also works on different cross-platforms like Windows and Mac OS X.

 It is easy to use and efficient in recovering lost data and damaged files in the local system and remotely.
 Also, Bacula comes with an effective and advanced storage management solution that helps you recover all lost and damaged files pretty much quickly compared to other backup and recovery solutions.

 It is the complete backup solution needed for a small or even a large enterprise to maintain and secure their data.
 Bacula comes with two versions, the Basic and Enterprise version.
 The basic version comes with all the basic features needed in a backup and recovery solution and the enterprise version comes with a lot of advanced features including Metal backup, cloud back and also backup solutions for VMs.

 Protects your system by taking incremental snapshots of the file system at regular intervals